MurphyPone/murphypone.github.io/src/content/modeling-uncertainty.md

 A probability distribution can be intuitively represented as a finite chunk of play-doh.
 The whole mass of the play-doh is the total distribution of all outcomes.

 Suppose we have an uncertain outcome, like the result of the 2020 presidential race 1 week after the election.
-Based off of the most accurate polling results from that time, we might have a distrubution that looks something like this:
+Based off of the most accurate polling results from that time, we might have a distribution that looks something like this:

 | Candidate | %  |
 |-|-|